Finer American, English, and Continental Antiques and Decorative Arts of the Eighteenth and Nineteenth Centuries

 Upgrading Your Collection

 Time for a re-evaluation of your fine arts collection?
 We can help!
-Our confidence in our stock is so solid, we are happy to issue 100% shop credit for any item that was previously sold at retail price by Chicora Antiques, Inc. This generous policy allows our clients to upgrade, exchange, or even reduce their collection, as they wish.
+Our confidence in our stock is so sound, we are happy to issue 100% shop credit for any item that was previously sold at retail price by Chicora Antiques, Inc. This generous policy allows our clients to upgrade, exchange, or even reduce their collection, as they wish.
 No explanation required!
 It is truly a pleasure to re-handle our own merchandise.
 Like good stock, exchanges are not subject to negotiation, but unlike stock or bonds, there is no broker trading fee!

 Chicora Antiques, Inc. Business Affiliations